-Zoom is a unifies cloud video conferencing, simple online meetings, group messaging, and a software-defined conference room solution combined into one easy-to-use platform.
+Zoom is a unified cloud video conferencing, simple online meetings, group messaging, and a software-defined conference room solution combined into one easy-to-use platform.
 Zoom offers the best video, audio, and wireless screen-sharing experience across Windows, Mac, Linux, mobile devices, Zoom Rooms, and H.323/SIP room systems.

 The resources below outline the basic steps for getting started using Zoom.